Does capitalization matter in email addresses?

 If, on the other hand, your goal is to appear more approachable, fun and casual, sentence case might be a better fit.

-Because sentence case is typically seen as more approachable, best practice is to use this style in sales-related emails.
-You might choose, for example, to use title case for marketing email communications and investor updates and sentence case for SDR email outreach.
+As sentence case is typically seen as more approachable, the recommendation is to use this style in sales-related emails.
+You might choose, for example, title case for marketing email communications and investor updates and sentence case for SDR email outreach.

 It’s well-understood that numerals (0–9) are incredibly powerful tools that, when used in blog headlines, can increase click-through rates several times over.